lottieandrews/CS464_Project/tutorial/tutorial.md

 	/Users/guest/Documents
 	>

-Typing the `cd ~` command and hitting Enter will move you back to your home directory.
+Typing the `cd ~` command will move you back to your home directory.
 Think of this command as your home button.

 	> cd ~
 	> pwd